bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

        (recur (dissoc state :mode)))))
 {% endhighlight %}

-Note the use of the *clojure.core.async/merge* function.
-We use this to merge the *new-todo-click* and the *cancel-new-form-click* channels into one input channel.
+Note the use of the *[clojure.core.async/merge](http://clojure.github.io/core.async/#clojure.core.async/merge)* function.
+We are using this to merge the *new-todo-click* and the *cancel-new-form-click* channels into one input channel.